canopy-js/canopy-js/README.md

 ```

-This bulk file would represent a directory `topics/Category_A` that contained within it two files, `topics/Category_A/Topic1.expl` and `topics/Category_A/Topic2.expl`.
+This bulk file would represent the existence of a directory `topics/Category_A` that contained within it two files, `topics/Category_A/Topic1.expl` and `topics/Category_A/Topic2.expl`.

 You can run start `canopy bulk` to start a bulk session in your default editor.
 If you want to use a visual editor like Sublime Text, you can run `EDITOR='subl -w' canopy bulk` and temporarily change your default editor.